mohamed-naser-awd/hybrid-segmentation-model/README.md

 ## Notes

-- The model is designed for single-class segmentation (pet vs background)
+- The model is designed for foreground/background segmentation (person/object vs background)
-- Training uses overfitting on a single image for demonstration purposes
+- Training uses combined datasets: P3M-10k (~10k images) and Supervisely Person Clean 2667 (~2.6k images)
 - The segmentation output inverts the mask so the object is visible (background is black)
 - Model uses CUDA if available, otherwise falls back to CPU
 - All images are processed at 640x640 resolution
+- Data is preprocessed into memory-mapped files for efficient loading during training
+- Training dataset contains ~12,088 combined samples
+- Validation uses 500 samples from P3M-500-P subset

 ## Future Improvements